The Nisqually Earthquake

 Following Washington’s Nisqually Earthquake in 2001, more than 9,500 claims were filed, and insurance companies paid more than $315 million to policyholders to help them repair damage.

 Still, many home and business owners don’t have Earthquake Insurance, possibly because people mistakenly assume earthquake damage is covered under standard home and business policies.
-Others may assume the coverage is expensive compared to other types of property insurance or that deductibles for the coverage are high – typically the first 20-25 percent of rebuilding costs must be borne by the policyholder.
+Others may assume the coverage is expensive compared to other types of property insurance or that deductibles for the coverage are high – typically the first 20-25 percent of rebuilding costs must be paid by the policyholder.

 Earthquake insurance can vary widely in price based on risk levels, and the age or type of materials used in home or business construction, but the coverage often makes sense to consider, because it helps provide recovery from serious damage or total destruction of a home or business.
 Coverage limits and deductibles help keep the coverage more affordable.